Find a local pick your own farm here!

 • Pat Leiden Farm - Blueberry, Strawberry

 227 Leiden Lane, Patton, PA 16668.
 Phone: (814) 674-8464.
-Open: UPDATE for 2021, Their website is gone and there's nothing else about them that is current on the internet - I presume they have closed.
+Open: UPDATE for 2021, Their website is gone , all tghat is left is a PA Ag dept listing (and you know how up to date the government is) - I presume they have closed.
 Does anyone have current information, are they still offering pick your own or are even open?
 If so, please write me.
 Tuesday and Saturday from 8 am to 4 pm; closed on Sunday and the other days.
 Strawberries Mid-June to late June; Blueberries in August.
 We are located in the village of St Lawrence in Northern Cambria County.
 We have been around since 1860. we are a pick your own small berries such as strawberries and blueberries.
 Call for price and when we are actually picking; we can say the price is around $1.00 a pounds.
-(ADDED: August 01, 2013X)
+(ADDED: August 01, 2013X) [ Click here to update the listing ] (UPDATED: May 21, 2025, JBS)

-A visitor writes on August 06, 2013: "I was at this farm today- they have a bumper crop of blueberries!
+Comments from a visitor on August 06, 2013: "I was at this farm today- they have a bumper crop of blueberries!
 They said they'd have blueberries until the end of August.
 They don't have a phone number right now but they ARE open for picking, Tues. and Sat., 8 - 4.
 No restroom facilities, but a really nice blueberry farm! "

 Clearfield County